korewatori/BARSViewer/README.md

 # BARSViewer
-Viewer and extractor for Mario Kart 8 Deluxe's BARS archive.
+Viewer and extractor for Mario Kart 8 Deluxe's BARS archives.